macdeacon99/terraform-demo-jamfpro-v2/README.md

 For a comprehensive setup guide, see our [Getting Started Guide](./docs/getting-started.md).

-If you have used these technologies before and would just like the technical requirements and variable/secret definition please see the [Forking Guide](./docs/forking-guide.md).
+If you have used these technologies before and would just like the technical requirements and variable/secret definitions, please see the [Forking Guide](./docs/forking-guide.md).

 ## Repo Structure